kurtosis-tech/kurtosis/docs/docs/get-started/quickstart.md

 </details>

-In this section, you used one high-level JSON configuration to modify the deployment of your backend application in a variety of low-level ways:
-- Changing the number of instances of each service
-- Turning on a feature flag on each service, using:
-  - Environment variables
-  - Command line flags
-  - Configuration files

-The main benefit here is that you didn't have to dig through low-level docs, or track down the maintainers of Service A, B, or C to learn how to deploy their software in each of these different ways.
-You just had to use the arguments of the package to get your environment the way you wanted it!
+With a JSON (or YAML) interface to packages, developers don't have to dig through low-level docs, or track down the maintainers of Service A, B, or C to learn how to deploy their software in each of these different ways.
+They just use the arguments of the package to get their environments the way they want it.

+To continue working with Kurtosis by using packages that have already been written, take a look through our [code examples][code-examples] docs.

+To learn how to write your own package, continue to our guide on [writing your first package][write-your-first-package].

 <!-- !!!!!!!!!!!!!!!!!!!!!!!!!!!
 ONLY LINKS BELOW HERE !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! -->